RFID chicken name detector - working well - NB! see notes at bottom of page!

 The small coil that comes with the kit is not big enough for this job.

-6 inches diameter sandwiched between two square plywood boards as large as the nest box base
+I wound a coil on a circular plywood former of 6 inches diameter sandwiched between two square plywood boards as large as the nest box base

 I tuned it on a 'scope and found it needed about 41 turns of wire.